 But herein lies the problem.

 We have been told continuously decisions are based in science, and that keeping community transmission low is key, which is commonsense.
-But government fails to acknowledge when that science changes, and acts too late time and time again.
+But government fails to acknowledge when the science changes, and acts too late time and time again.
 This is now a key factor moving through the remaining winter months.

 We failed to mandate simple things that we know there is concrete evidence of working, like testing proactively for long term care staff early on. (using standard pcr tests )